Analysis | More evasive answers from Amy Coney Barrett

-The statements were significant: A Supreme Court nominee distancing himself from the sentiments of the very president who nominated him.
+The statements were significant: a Supreme Court nominee distancing himself from the sentiments of the very president who nominated him.

 Amy Coney Barrett has taken a very different tack in her quest to join Gorsuch on the court.

-While Barrett is on track for confirmation after largely unremarkable confirmation hearings last week, those hearings were occasionally remarkable for one reason: Her refusal to weigh in on rather clear legal issues and expound on basically anything relating to Trump.
+While Barrett is on track for confirmation after largely unremarkable confirmation hearings last week, those hearings were occasionally remarkable for one reason: her refusal to weigh in on rather clear legal issues and expound on basically anything relating to Trump.
 She declined to say whether voter intimidation is a federal crime (it is) and whether a president can unilaterally delay an election (the Constitution specifically gives this power to Congress).
-She also suggested she might have somehow been familiar with Trump’s well-known stances on climate change and overturning the Affordable Care Act.
+She also suggested she somehow might have been familiar with Trump’s well-known stances on climate change and overturning the Affordable Care Act.
 It was occasionally pretty conspicuous and evasive.

 And there is more where that come from in newly released, written answers Barrett provided to Democratic senators.